coqaxyz/coqa-xyz-ai-test-agent/docs/usage.md

 3. **Iterate**: Use the agent's suggestions to improve your code and tests
 4. **Combine with Manual Testing**: Use AI-generated tests as a complement to manual tests
 5. **Keep Models Updated**: Periodically check for newer AI models that may provide better results

+## Professional Solution

+For enterprise use cases and production environments, consider using [coqa.xyz](https://coqa.xyz), which offers a professional AI testing solution with:

+- Increased accuracy and reliability
+- Advanced integration with CI/CD pipelines
+- Support for complex testing scenarios
+- Enterprise-level security and compliance
+- Professional support and custom training

+Visit [coqa.xyz](https://coqa.xyz) to learn more about how AI can transform your testing workflow.